-Clinically known as lateral epicondylitis, tennis elbow is caused due to repetitive use of the forearm, arm, and hand muscles.
+Tennis elbow is clinically known as lateral epicondylitis.
+Tennis elbow is caused by repetitive use of the forearm, arm, and hand muscles.
 It is named the tennis elbow because of its high occurrence among tennis players.
-However, it can affect any occupation that requires extensive use of the forearm muscles, such as using computers for long hours, playing a musical instrument, or gardening.
+However, it can affect any occupation that requires extensive use of the forearm muscles, such as using computers for long hours, working in assembly line, playing a musical instrument, or gardening.

 Characteristic symptoms of tennis elbow include: